PA-MPPI: Perception-Aware Model Predictive Path Integral Control for Quadrotor Navigation in Unknown Environments: Methodology

 \subsection{Perception \& Environment Mapping}

-We use a depth sensor on the quadrotor to continuously build a 3D map of the environment as the policy navigates toward the goal.
-From each depth image, we extract a point cloud and transform it into the world frame using the corresponding camera pose.
-The point clouds are then inserted into an Octomap \cite{hornung13octomap}, which efficiently aggregates all past observations.
-During this process, ray-tracing marks the space between the camera and each occupied voxel as free.
-Since Octomap stores occupied and free voxels in a tree structure, we convert its leaf nodes into a 3D occupancy grid representation to enable $\mathcal{O}(1)$ occupancy lookup.
-The occupancy grid uses the same voxel resolution as the Octomap.
-This conversion also defines unknown regions that are neither occupied nor free within the grid boundary.
-As a result, each voxel in the occupancy grid has one of three states: occupied, free, or unknown, with integer values $\{1, 0, -1\}$ respectively, as visualized in Fig. \ref{fig:mapping}.
-Formally, the 3D occupancy grid is defined as $ \mathcal{G} \in \{-1, 0, 1\}^{X \times Y \times Z}. $ We denote by $\mathcal{G}(\mathbf{p}_{WB})$ the operation that looks up the voxel corresponding to position $\mathbf{p}_{WB}$ and returns its value.
-The mapping pipeline is able to process depth images at \SI{30}{\hertz} and update the occupancy grid at \SI{10}{\hertz} for a $4 \times 4 \times 2\si{\meter}$ grid with \SI{0.1}{\meter} voxel resolution.
+We use a depth sensor on the quadrotor to continuously build a 3D map of the environment during navigation.
+From each depth image, we reproject a point cloud into the world frame using the camera pose.
+The point clouds are then inserted into a ROG-Map \cite{ROG-Map}, which efficiently aggregates all past observations into a 3D occupancy grid representation, in which each voxel has one of three states: occupied, free, or unknown, with integer values $\{1, 0, -1\}$ respectively.
+Formally, the 3D occupancy grid is defined as $ \mathcal{G} \in \{-1, 0, 1\}^{X \times Y \times Z}. $ We denote by \reb[R7.5]{$\mathcal{G}(\bm{p}_{WB})$} the operation that looks up the voxel corresponding to position \reb[R7.5]{$\bm{p}_{WB}$} and returns its value.
+The mapping pipeline is capable of processing depth images and updating the occupancy grid at \SI{50}{\hertz} for a $5 \times 5 \times 2\si{\meter}$ grid with a voxel resolution of \SI{0.1}{\meter}.